 Staff Finding: The proposed project complies with the criterion.
 The proposed development is a permitted use in the R-1 Single-family residential zone as listed under Table 14.22.110 with special standards (Section 14.22.200 (C)) addressed later.
-The phasing of the development with Phase I having four cottages meets the minimum requirement.
+The phasing of the development with Phase I having four cottages meets the minimum requirement and the addition of three additional units is within the maximum number allowed in the R-1 Zone of eight.
 This criterion is met.